Capgemini/osce-pair-programming/README.md

 # osce-pair-programming

-Spring Boot application that retrieves a price for a date.
+Spring Boot application that retrieves a price (a rate multiplied by a commission amount) for a date.

+Endpoints available are:
 - `GET /price` retrieve price for current date
 - `GET /price/{date}` retrieve price for a given date (format yyyy-mm-dd)

-The service originally only had `GET /price/{date}` but recently `GET /price` was also added.

-The service was written by a external consultant who parted on bad terms.

 You have been employed by the client to alter some business logic and to advise on any improvements that could be made to the code.

+**Note**; the commission rate (0.09) has never changed since the application was introduced.

 ### Requirement 1

-The client has asked for the following rate change to be added to the service:
+The client has asked for the following rate change to be made to the service:

 - From date: 2020-07-01
 - To date: 2099-12-31